 The terms "compassion and mercy" are actually not the best interpretation of Quan Yin's energy.
 The energy Quan Yin expresses is akin to what a mother feels for her child—it is fiercely loving and protective, which is a much stronger energy than what we usually associate with compassion.
 As the legend goes, even though Quan Yin attained enlightenment, just as she was about to enter the heaven's gate she paused at the doorway and, hearing the cries of the world, decided to return and help humankind find the right path.

 She took the vow to help humans, thus Quan Yin is known as the female Bodhisattva.

-1. Define the best bagua placement of your specific Quan Yin statue by looking at its attributes, such as its colour, the material is made of, and other details.
-A white Quan Yin statue is a wonderful feng shui cure for the West bagua area because white colour is the expression of the Metal feng shui element of the West.
+- Define the best bagua placement of your specific Quan Yin statue by looking at its attributes, such as its color, the material is made of, and other details.
+A white Quan Yin statue is a wonderful feng shui cure for the West bagua area because the white color is the expression of the Metal feng shui element of the West.
 A green color Quan Yin sculpture made of jade can be a great addition to your East bagua area as green is an expression of the Wood feng shui element.

-Because feng shui is an ancient body of knowledge, most of the traditional, or classical feng shui cures are based on mythical, or culturally specific symbols and associations.
+Since feng shui is an ancient body of knowledge, most of the traditional, or classical feng shui cures are based on mythical, or culturally specific symbols and associations.
 Some classical feng shui cures such as the Chi Lin, the Pi Yao or the Fu Dogs—even though very popular with traditional feng shui schools followers—are not very well known (or applied) in the Western home.